bonjo7/pi_weather_app/README.md

 I had an issue when connected via ssh, the scripts would run but once I disconnected the scripts would then stop.
 I found the following commands via a tutorial which allowed me to run the scripts in screens, so when I disconnect via ssh they would still run.
+This also allows me to run both a python script and a nodejs file together.

 #### Install screen
 sudo apt-get install screen